Multi-modal video data-pipelines for machine learning with minimal human supervision

 \subsection{Multi-GPU batching strategies}

-In batching mode, if multiple accelerators are available (i.e. nodes with $\ge$ 1 GPUs), VRE has support for a multi-gpu setup.
-This, of course, only applies to representations where a GPU is needed in the first place, such as pre-trained neural networks, also called experts in some contexts for semi-supervised learning and distillation.
-The main requirement for such a representation, internally called a \textit{Learned Representations}, is to properly implement a \textit{setup(device)} method, where the GPU model is moved to the device.
+In batching mode, if multiple accelerators are available VRE provides tools to maximize the usage, i.e. nodes with $\ge$ 1 GPUs.
 In Figure \ref{fig:vre-main-loop-multigpu}, we present two different multi-gpu strategies that can be applied by spawning multiple VRE processes on a single video.